 Left to our own devices (as we so often are) carpenters are widely disposed to inventing ingenious ways to more fully enjoy the work at hand.

 Take the sunny October afternoon Dave and I were laying down a considerable number of sheets of t&g plywood sub-flooring.

-After coaxing all the sheets into place using "beater blocks" and tacking them down, we faced the task of pounding in hundreds and hundreds of two-and-half-inchers by hand.
+After coaxing all the sheets into place using "beater blocks" and tacking them down, we faced the task of pounding in a few thousand two-and-half-inchers by hand.
 (Well, actually with our Estwings - nobody in their right mind would pound in that many nails with their bare hands).

 After loading up our aprons, we set about starting five-hundred nails each.
 That is to say, just a "tapity-tap" to make them stand there, ready to be driven in.

 All the way across the 40-foot platform we went - following our respective red chalk lines, one nail every three or four inches, alternating left to right and back where the ends of sheets butted.
 Then, at the far side, a u-turn and all the way back to the beginning.

 Finally, after embellishing the start and finish lines with our big red carpenter crayons, we got on our marks, ready for the "get-set, go!"

 "It's post time with Pickel on the pole - and they're off, ladies and gentlemen!
 Pickel in the lead down the first straight-away.
 Now coming up to the last dreaded, grueling butt joint: side-to-side they're wailing and flailing, Estwing-to-Estwing towards the finish!"

 And so it went - first left-handed, then right, then back to left, and finally flailing with both arms at once.
 As we neared home-stretch it was hard to say what hurt more - our stomachs from the uncontrollable fits of laughter, or our arms from the brutal punishment of those S-curves!

 There were no witnesses to our tomfoolery that day, and I honestly don't remember which one of us